 MECHANISMS OF AUTOIMMUNITY

 Since Ehrlich first postulated the existence of mechanisms to prevent the generation of self-reactivity in the early 1900s, there has been a progressive increase in understanding of this prohibition in parallel with a progressive increase in understanding of the immune system.
 Burnet’s clonal selection theory included the idea that interaction of lymphoid cells with their specific antigens during fetal or early postnatal life would lead to elimination of such “forbidden clones.”
-This idea was refuted, however, when it was shown that autoimmune diseases could be induced in experimental animals by simple immunization procedures, that autoantigen-binding cells could be demonstrated easily in ...
+This idea was refuted, however, when it was shown that autoimmune diseases could be induced in experimental animals by simple immunization procedures, that autoantigen-binding cells could be demonstrated ...